ampedweb/laravel-glide-in-a-box/docs/glide-url-helper/size.md

 permalink: /glide-url-helper/size
 nav_order: 10
 ---

 # Size
 {: .no_toc }

-See original Glide PHP crop docs [here](https://glide.thephpleague.com/2.0/api/size/)
+See original Glide PHP size docs [here](https://glide.thephpleague.com/2.0/api/size/)

 All descriptions are directly quoted from the above docs.

 ---------------------

 ## Table of contents
 {: .no_toc .text-delta }